MoJo2600/GT06ScannerClient/README.md

-# GT06ScannerClient
+# GT06ScannerClient for GPSD

 The GT06ScannerClient was written to be run on a mobile computer to update a system compatible with the GT06 protocol.
 Specifically, this client targets the open source Traccar platform and was developed based on this codebase.

+This fork was created to utilize [GPSD](https://gpsd.gitlab.io/gpsd/) as the lone provider for GPS information.
+The original code is locking the GPS device and so only this program can use the information.
+By utilizing GPSD, multiple services on your device can use GPS information.
+I want to use this script alongside an [OpenautoPro](https://bluewavestudio.io/shop/openauto-pro-car-head-unit-solution/) installation which uses itself GPSD for GPS data.
+I additionally removed the GUI part of this script as it should only run as a daemon script to push information to traccar.
+This also removed the pygame requirements.

 ## Prerequisites